-Additionally, you can choose a specific element to be affected by a single class (or a single element across different classes) depending on what you want styled.
+Additionally, you can choose a specific element, like a CSS animation, to be affected by a single class (or a single element across different classes) depending on what you want styled.

 What is a class selector in CSS?

 A period (.) character followed by the name of the class selects all elements with that class attribute — this is the .class selector.